An adequacy theorem between mixed powerdomains and probabilistic concurrency (extended version): Computational adequacy

 with the remaining cases defined standardly.
 The formulation of computational adequacy then naturally arises: for every program $P$ and state $s$, the equivalence below holds for all formulae $\phi$.

-Of course depending on which mixed powerdomain is adopted the universe of quantification of $\phi$ will vary according to the corresponding fragment $\mathcal{L}_x$ ($x \in \{l,u,b\}$) of the logic.
+Of course depending on which mixed powerdomain one adopts $\phi$'s universe of quantification will vary according to the corresponding fragment $\mathcal{L}_x$ ($x \in \{l,u,b\}$).
 The remainder of the current section is devoted to proving Equivalence~\eqref{eq:equ}.
-Actually we focus only on the formulae of the type $\angel \varphi$ and $\demon \varphi$, for one can subsequently apply straightforward induction over the formulae's syntactic structure to obtain the claimed equivalence for all $\phi$ of the corresponding fragment $\mathcal{L}_x$.
+Actually the focus is only on formulae of the type $\angel \varphi$ and $\demon \varphi$, for one can subsequently apply straightforward induction (over the formulae's syntactic structure) to obtain the claimed equivalence for all $\phi$ of the corresponding fragment.
 We start with the angelic case.

-\begin{proposition} Let $\Pow_x \PP$ be either the lower convex powerdomain or the biconvex variant (\ie\ $x \in \{l,b\}$).
+\begin{theorem} Let $\Pow_x \PP$ be either the lower convex powerdomain or the biconvex variant (\ie\ $x \in \{l,b\}$).
 Then for every program $P$, state $s$, and formula $\angel \varphi$ the equivalence below holds.

-\end{proposition} \begin{proof} The left-to-right direction follows from Theorem~\ref{main:theo} and the fact that $\angel \varphi$ corresponds to an open set of $\Pow_x \PP(S)$.
-The right-to-left direction uses the same results, the characterisation of Scott-closure in domains, and the fact that $\varphi$ corresponds to an open set of $\PP(S)$. \end{proof} Equivalence~\eqref{eq:equ} w.r.t. formulae of the type $\demon \varphi$ is much thornier to prove.
-In order to achieve it we will need the following somewhat surprising result. \begin{proposition} Consider a program $P$, a state $s$, and a formula $\demon \varphi$.
-If $\pv{P}{s} \models \demon \varphi$ then there exists a positive natural number $\mathbf{z} \in \Nats_+$ such that for all non-blocking schedulers $\sch$ we have,
+\end{theorem} \begin{proof} The left-to-right direction follows from Proposition~\ref{main:theo} and the upper-closedness of the open $\angel \varphi$.
+The right-to-left direction uses Proposition~\ref{main:theo}, the inaccessibility of the open $\angel \varphi$, the characterisation of Scott-closure in domains~\cite[Exercise 5.1.14]{larrecq13}, and the inaccessibility of the open $\varphi$. \end{proof} As already mentioned in the introduction, Equivalence~\eqref{eq:equ} w.r.t. formulae of the type $\demon \varphi$ is much thornier to prove.
+In order to achieve it we will need the following somewhat surprising result. \begin{theorem} Consider a program $P$, a state $s$, and a formula $\demon \varphi$.
+If $\pv{P}{s} \models \demon \varphi$ then there exists a positive natural number $\mathbf{z} \in \Nats_+$ such that \emph{for all} non-blocking schedulers $\sch$ we have,